 Welcome.
-While 20th century art history provides numerous sculptors whose work could be seen as the basis for my own, I credit my grandfather, Morse Birndorf with planting the original creative seeds.
-Moe was an insurance agent working out of his Detroit bungalow home for decades and when he hung it up, he retreated to the basement and started knocking out these 3D fish from rusted cans squashed flat, shaped with tin snips and adorned with old bottle caps and assorted flotsam and jetsam.
+While 20th century art history and current 21st century work provide numerous sculptors whose work could be seen as the basis for my own, I credit my grandfather, Moe with planting the original creative seeds.
+Moe was an insurance agent working out of his Detroit bungalow home for decades and when he hung it up, he retreated to the basement and started knocking out these 3D fish from rusted cans shaped with tin snips and adorned with old bottle caps and assorted flotsam and jetsam.
 I found them to be fascinatingly expressive.

 Like Moe's work, mine begins with discovery, moves to assembly centred on aesthetics and spontaneity, and finally, but not always, to an ideation, conceptual or surreal stage requiring some adjustments.
 Minimally they are readymades, but mostly they are found objects disassembled and/or assembled with some interference or alteration on my part.